In this blog, I talk about concepts, tips, and tricks related to AWS arn. I will also talk about how to create arn URLs for a specific AWS resource.

 Getting ARNs of Principal

-When you create an S3 bucket policy, SNS topic, VPC endpoint, and SQS policies, you need to specify a principal parameter.
+When you create an S3 bucket policy, SNS topic, VPC endpoint, and SQS policy, you need to specify a principal parameter.

 Principal